The First 72 Hours at Home After Hospital Discharge

 Leaving the hospital is often a moment of relief, but it can also be the start of a fragile period.
 The first 72 hours at home after hospital discharge are critical.
 Families quickly discover that recovery does not begin and end at the hospital door.
 In fact, research shows that nearly 20% of Medicare patients are readmitted within 30 days of discharge, often due to preventable complications.

 This transition is where in-home care proves invaluable.
-At CARE Homecare, we have seen how structured support during the first three days can stabilize routines, reduce risks and bring peace of mind to families.
+At CARE Homecare, we have seen how structured support starting before being discharged from the hospital and during the first three days can stabilize routines, reduce risks and bring peace of mind to families.

 Key Takeaways